unode/polypomo/README.md

 In order to display the icons as shown in the screenshots below, you need to configure a font that includes the Unicode glyphs U+1F345 (🍅) and U+1F3D6 (🏖).
-The example above uses the font [Noto Emoji](https://www.google.com/get/noto/help/emoji/).
+The example above uses the font [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Emoji) from the [Noto](https://www.google.com/get/noto/help/emoji/) family of fonts.

 ### About pomodoro technique